Highway Safety - Fatality & serious injury rates

 Source: WSDOT Transportation Data, GIS and Modeling Office; the Coded Fatal Crash System (CFC), Washington Traffic Safety Commission.

-Notes: Fatality and serious injury numbers are updated as new information becomes available and, as a result, may not match numbers from previous Gray Notebooks.
+Notes: The numbers for fatalities in this chart represent individual people whose lives were ended prematurely due to a preventable crash on Washington state roadways.
+People who were seriously injured on these roadways may have had their lives permanently altered as a result of crashes.
+Serious injuries include: severe lacerations resulting in exposure of underlying tissues, muscle, or organs or resulting in significant loss of blood, broken or distorted extremities (arm or leg), crush injuries, suspected skull, chest, or abdominal injuries (other than bruises or minor lacerations), significant burns (second and third degree burns over 10 percent or more of the body), unconsciousness when taken from the crash scene, and paralysis.
+Fatality and serious injury numbers are updated as new information becomes available and, as a result, may not match numbers from previous Gray Notebook Safety articles.
 Statewide traffic fatalities and serious injuries on public roadways are per 100 million vehicle miles traveled (VMT); Statewide VMT on public roadways is in billions of miles.
-Gray Notebook fatality and serious injury numbers for 2018-2022 were updated with 2022 data (most recent available).
+Gray Notebook fatality and serious injury numbers for 2019-2023 were updated with 2023 data (most recent available).

 Performance analysis